bge-barcoding/gene_fetch/README.md

 ```bash
 pytest -m "not integration"
 ```
-* This will take a few minutes to run 65 tests, consisting of 8 test modules (tests/test_*.py).
+* This will take a few minutes to run.
 You will get 1 warning regarding API credentials as these are not provided in the basic tests.

 ## Usage
 ```bash